-LeapFrog Investments, 31 May 2024
+LeapFrog Investments, 31 May 2025

-LeapFrog Investments Group, Ltd. ("LeapFrog") is a founding signatory to the Operating Principles for Impact Management (the "Impact Principles").1 The International Finance Corporation ("IFC"), in consultation with a core group of impact investors and other external stakeholders including LeapFrog, developed the Operating Principles for Impact Management.
+LeapFrog Investments Group, Ltd. ("LeapFrog") is a founding signatory to the Operating Principles for Impact Management (the "Impact Principles").
+The International Finance Corporation ("IFC"), in consultation with a core group of impact investors and other external stakeholders including LeapFrog, developed the Operating Principles for Impact Management.
 In 2022, the host for the Impact Principles transferred from the IFC to the Global Impact Investing Network.
 These Impact Principles support the development of the impact investing industry by establishing a common discipline around the management of investments for impact.

-LeapFrog Investments was founded with the ambition to help emerging consumers2 in Africa and Asia rise out of poverty by providing them with essential goods and services.
-In the past 17 years, our companies have already helped over 500 million consumers access the financial ecosystem or quality healthcare services.
+LeapFrog Investments was founded with the ambition to help emerging consumers2 in Africa and Asia rise out of poverty and vulnerability by providing them with essential goods and services.
+In the past 18 years, our companies have already helped over 559 million consumers access affordable and good quality financial tools and healthcare services.
 The world has changed since we first launched, and these consumers face new, unprecedented challenges such as navigating the hazards of climate change.
-As such, LeapFrog has evolved its impact measurement and management practice in 2023 by embedding climate as a core tenet of our approach.
+As such, LeapFrog evolved its impact measurement and management practice in 2023 by embedding climate as a core tenet of our approach.

-The following Disclosure Statement applies to all funds managed by LeapFrog: LeapFrog Financial Inclusion Fund II, LP and LeapFrog Financial Inclusion II-B, LP (together, "Fund II"), LeapFrog Strategic African Investments, LP ("LSAI"), LeapFrog Emerging Consumer Fund III, LP ("Fund III"), and LeapFrog Emerging Consumer Fund III, LP ("Fund IV") (collectively, "the Funds").
+The following Disclosure Statement applies to all funds and strategies actively managed by LeapFrog: LeapFrog Financial Inclusion Fund II, LP and LeapFrog Financial Inclusion II-B, LP (together, "Fund II"), LeapFrog Emerging Consumer Fund III, LP ("Fund III"), LeapFrog Emerging Consumer Fund IV, LP ("Fund IV") (collectively, "the Funds"), and LeapFrog's Climate Strategy.

-The total assets under management in alignment with the Impact Principles is US\$2.3 billion as of 31 March 2024.
+The total assets under management in alignment with the Impact Principles is US\$2.3 billion as of 31 March 2025.